-Water services are provided in Fircrest and its PAA-within the context of federal, state, regional, and county regulatory acts, plans, and programs.
+Water services are provided in Fircrest and its PAA within the context of federal, state, regional, and county regulatory acts, plans, and programs.
 A host of agencies is responsible for implementing and overseeing programs ensuring water quality and supply, allocating rights, controlling distribution, and promoting conservation.
 The Fircrest Public Works Department, which provides water service within Fircrest, conforms to regulations through the ongoing implementation of its Comprehensive Water System Plan.
-Tacoma Public Utilities, which provides water service to portions of the areas annexed to the City in the 1990s and the PAA2018, conforms through the ongoing implementation of service area boundaries is contained in a May 27, 2014 service area agreement as part of the Comprehensive Water System Plan.
+Tacoma Public Utilities, which provides water service to portions of the areas annexed to the City in the 1990s and the PAA2018, conforms through the ongoing implementation of its Water System Plan.
+The delineation of service area boundaries is contained in a May 27, 2014 service area agreement as part of the Comprehensive Water System Plan.